jermnelson/Colorado-Springs-Friends-Meeting-Website/2011/eleventh-month/MinutesForMeetingForWorshipForBusiness.rst

        We asked `ministry and oversight`_ talk about the breaking of meeting and bring us suggestions.

-       `M & O`+ will follow up with Pueblo friends to see if we can be of service to them.
+       `M & O`_ will follow up with Pueblo friends to see if we can be of service to them.

        They will also follow up with regular attenders as they make